-This section explains the rules for bringing a pet dog, cat, or a ferret into the United Kingdom.
-The PETS travel scheme covers the guidelines to take pets abroad either on a holiday or to live.
+The information in this section explains the current rules for bringing a pet dog, a cat, or a ferret into the United Kingdom.

 PETS SCHEME UK: Other important topics in this guide also include pet passports and the most current microchipping laws.